-Northern lights Hammerfest tonight
+Northern lights in Hammerfest tonight

 7-day outlook for Hammerfest